-- College President provides executive leadership in the event of a major emergency on campus. - Vice President for Student Life acts as the Incident Commander (IC) responsible for the operational direction of emergency response. - Office of Marketing and Communications manages communications within the College community, the public, and the media. - Emergency Response Team (ERT) will assess, respond to, and determine the need for resources or assistance from agencies outside the College during an emergency. - Emergency Management Team (EMT) manages the operational response to a moderate or major campus emergency. - Emergency Operations Center (EOC) serves as the central location for incident management for level 2 or 3 emergencies as needed.
-The MC Incident Commander could direct activation of an EOC based on the location and scope of the emergency.
+- College President provides executive leadership in the event of a major emergency on campus. - Vice President for Student Life acts as the Incident Commander (IC) responsible for the operational direction of emergency response. - Office of Marketing and Communications manages communications within the College community, the public and the media. - Emergency Response Team (ERT) will assess, respond to, and determine the need for resources or assistance from agencies outside the College during an emergency. - Emergency Management Team (EMT) manages the operational response to a moderate or major campus emergency. - Emergency Operations Center (EOC) serves as the central location for incident management for level 2 or 3 emergencies as needed.
+Can be activated based on the location and scope of the emergency.
 Functions include response, monitoring, deployment and coordination of resources and equipment, coordination with local government and disseminating information to the College community.